 I also spend a good chunk of time developing statistical and mathematical techniques for analyzing relational data.
 My primary methodological interests lie in latent trait models for network data and sequence analysis.
-My work has appeared in outlets like Sociological Methodology, Sociological Methods and Research, and Social Science Research.
+My work has appeared in outlets like American Journal of Preventive Medicine, Sociological Methodology, and Sociological Methods and Research.

 To contact me, please use the form in the Contact Me page.